guotong1988/guotong1988.github.io/research/_posts/2022-01-01-drop-noise-for-ctr.md

 In this section, we evaluate our methods on our real-world dataset.
 Our dataset-A contains 2,000,000,000 user-item click-or-not data and each data has 100 features.
 Table 1 shows the performance comparison on the dataset.
 The model is DeepFM.
 As our method is data-centric approach, we do not focus on which model we use.

+### Analysis

+In this section, we illustrate why drop the noise data work.

+Take text classification as example.
+If there are 2-class to classify.
+The sample training data is like:

+---

+'aac' -- class-A

+'aad' -- class-A

+'aae' -- class-B -- wrong-label

+'bbc' -- class-B

+'bbd' -- class-B

+'bbe' -- class-B

+---

+We define that the text started with 'aa' to label class-A and started with 'bb' to label class-B.

+Then the trained model will inference 'aae' to class-A, but will inference 'aaee' to class-B, according to the training data distribution.

+Then we drop the wrong-label training data and get:

+---

+'aac' -- class-A

+'aad' -- class-A

+'bbc' -- class-B

+'bbd' -- class-B

+'bbe' -- class-B

+---

+Then the trained model will inference 'aae' to class-A, and also will inference 'aaee' to class-A, according to the training data distribution.

 ### Conclusion